 25 Apr How to Get Rid of Carpet Odor After Water Damage

 Water damage is the second most popular claim that homeowners in America make on their home insurance.
-The types of water damage are numerous; water damage can be the consequence of extreme weather events that are out of your control, like flooding, heavy rainfall, a snow storm or pipes that burst in the cold of winter.
+There are many types of water damage; water damage can be the consequence of extreme weather events that are out of your control, like flooding, heavy rainfall, a snow storm or pipes that burst in the cold of winter.
 Sometimes a homeowner is to blame for water damage, as it is frequently caused by accidentally leaving the tap on in the bathroom, kitchen or shower.

 Whatever the cause of water damage, anyone who has experienced it knows that it leaves a serious clean-up operation in its wake.
 Not only is the furniture frequently ruined, and delicate domestic keepsakes destroyed, but often, even after the initial damage control, a bad smell is left behind.